 2019 Summer Course Listing

 Students will select two 3-credit courses from the Summer Course Listing below.
-This is only a guide for reference.
+This is only a guide for reference as classes for 2020 may change.
 Admitted students will be required to submit a registration form following admission and confirmation of attendance.
 Course registration is pending student qualification and schedule.
 All courses are contingent on sufficient enrollment.

 EAR 105 Earth Science (3) MTWTh 10-11:45 a.m.